toy/TmCleanSave/README.txt

 TmCleanSave

 Removes spaces at end of lines and at beginning and end of file, fixes tabs according to current file settings on save.
-Original save get key equivalent of ⌥⇧⌘S
+Original save gets key equivalent of ⌥⇧⌘S

 TODO:
 Find way to persist folding